lamaPLC Communication: Modbus

 (02 hex)

-Illegal Data Address The data address received in the query is not an allowable address for the slave.
-More specifically, the combination of reference number and transfer length is invalid.
-For a controller with 100 registers, a request with offset 96 and length 4 would succeed, a request with offset 96 and length 5 will generate exception 02.
+Illegal Data Address The data address received in the query is not a valid address for the slave.
+Specifically, the combination of reference number and transfer length is invalid.
+For a controller with 100 registers, a request with offset 96 and length 4 will succeed, but a request with offset 96 and length 5 will generate exception 02.

 03